SSWConsulting/SSW.Rules.Content/rules/evaluate-slms-vs-azure-cloud-llms/rule.md

 **Model control**: Using an SLM, particularly if it is deployed locally, offers more control over the model’s behavior, updates, and fine-tuning.
 This can be valuable for applications where privacy, security, or specific customizations are required

-### How to evaluate SLMs against Azure AI’s cloud LLMs
+### How to evaluate SLMs against Azure OpenAI services

 **Set performance benchmarks**: Run both the SLM and Azure OpenAI services on the same dataset or task.
 Measure their performance in terms of accuracy, response quality, latency, and resource consumption